-What You Didn’t Want to Hear About Post-Divorce Conflict
+What You Didn't Want to Hear About Post-divorce Conflict

 If you are experiencing pre- or post-divorce co-parenting difficulties, following is a summary of frank, research-based information that is reported by Stanford L. Braver in a book entitled “Divorced Dads: Shattering the Myths”.
 While it might be difficult to hear, this information may prove to be of considerable use in a) understanding some of the beliefs and dynamics at issue, and b) for developing a viable plan to address and resolve the conflict.